inventit/inventit.github.io/references/moat-iot-model-descriptor.md

 This descriptor is used in MOAT js, MOAT Java and MOAT C. And it should be included in a package.json of each application package.
 You have to use the same model descriptors between them since all these APIs handle originally the same data models.

 The API specific limitations are illustrated below.

+## Version

+1.1.0

+See [here](/references/moat-iot-model-descriptor/changes.html) for the model specification change history.

 ### MOAT js